blimmer/maximize-your-output-talk/slides.md

 ### Rabbit Holes + Time Tracking

 - Data from time tracker invaluable
-- Compare to estimate - are you way off? why?
+- Compare to team estimation - are you way off? why?

----

-# :question:
-## on rabbit holes?
+- Work to reduce your MTTD that you're in a rabbit hole

 ***
 ***

 ## Asking for Help

-:smile: :question: :information_desk_person:
+:raising_hand: :question: :information_desk_person:

 ---

-## Asking a Good Question
+## Asking a Contextual Question

 - Ask your question, also provide context
   - What do you already understand?